Kyoko Kobayashi Hillman

 2017 - 2018

-Teaching Beginning Japanese I&II the George Washington University Washington D.C., U.S.A.
+Taught Beginning Japanese I&II the George Washington University Washington D.C., U.S.A.

 Responsible for the course, including the syllabus, and supervising the drill sessions taught by another instructor.